Annalilla/COVID/README.md

 > - Contains functions used during the data revision.
 > - Updates database.
 - Get_data.R
 > - If the database should be loaded from Google Sheets, an authentication file is necessary to reach the appropriate Google Sheets account.
 This file has to be located under a directory called “.secrets” in the working directory.
+The authentication file is uploaded to Canvas.
 - RF_cluster_functions.R
 > - Contains functions to prepare data for RF modelling at cluster level
 - RF_functions.R